-If you want to avoid becoming a target of these social networking debt collector vultures, here are a few tips you may want to follow:
+Tips to avoid becoming a target of social networking debt collector vultures:

 - Don’t friend people you don’t know.
 If you don’t let the debt collectors into your online social network they can’t target you, so your first line of defense of being cautious about who you add as a friend.

 - Don’t brag about your recent purchases or any improvements in your financial condition online.
 If you have added a debt collector as a friend on Facebook or any other social network, bragging about your purchases and finances will only make them more aggressive in their collection efforts.